Determinism: Theological

 Theological determinism is a form of determinism that holds that all events that happen are either preordained (i.e., predestined) to happen by a monotheistic deity, or are destined to occur given its omniscience.
 Two forms of theological determinism exist, referred to as strong and weak theological determinism.

 Strong theological determinism is based on the concept of a creator deity dictating all events in history: "everything that happens has been predestined to happen by an omniscient, omnipotent divinity."

 Weak theological determinism is based on the concept of divine foreknowledge—"because God's omniscience is perfect, what God knows about the future will inevitably happen, which means, consequently, that the future is already fixed."
-There exist slight variations on this categorisation, however.
+There exist slight variations on this categorization, however.
 Some claim either that theological determinism requires predestination of all events and outcomes by the divinity—i.e., they do not classify the weaker version as theological determinism unless libertarian free will is assumed to be denied as a consequence—or that the weaker version does not constitute theological determinism at all.

-With respect to free will, "theological determinism is the thesis that God exists and has infallible knowledge of all true propositions including propositions about our future actions," more minimal criteria designed to encapsulate all forms of theological determinism.
+With respect to free will, "theological determinism is the thesis that God exists and has infallible knowledge of all true propositions including propositions about our future actions", more minimal criteria designed to encapsulate all forms of theological determinism.

 Theological determinism can also be seen as a form of causal determinism, in which the antecedent conditions are the nature and will of God.
 Some have asserted that Augustine of Hippo introduced theological determinism into Christianity in 412 CE, whereas all prior Christian authors supported free will against Stoic and Gnostic determinism.
 However, there are many Biblical passages that seem to support the idea of some kind of theological determinism.

 Adequate

 Adequate determinism is the idea, because of quantum decoherence, that quantum indeterminacy can be ignored for most macroscopic events.
 Random quantum events "average out" in the limit of large numbers of particles (where the laws of quantum mechanics asymptotically approach the laws of classical mechanics).
+While there are specific examples of these random events magnified to macro levels, such as Geiger counters, they are still insignificant in the context of free will.

+Determined probability

-Stephen Hawking explains a similar idea: he says that the microscopic world of quantum mechanics is one of determined probabilities.
-That is, quantum effects rarely alter the predictions of classical mechanics, which are quite accurate (albeit still not perfectly certain) at larger scales.
-Something as large as an animal cell, then, would be "adequately determined" (even in light of quantum indeterminacy).
+Stephen Hawking explained that the microscopic world of quantum mechanics is one of determined probabilities.
+That is, nature is not governed by laws that determine the future with certainty but by laws that determine the probability of various futures.